amplication/docs/docs/getting-started/first-app.md

 ### Create the Task Entity

-For the purpose of this tutorial, we'll now add another entity called “Task”.
+We'll now add another entity called “Task”.

 1. Click the Entities icon on the main menu (left toolbar) to reach the Entities page.
 2. Click **Add entity**.